IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

 ### Sample Token

-The following sample is fictitious, but shows what the token response object, returned from either the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoints, looks like:
+The following sample is fictitious, but shows what the token response object, returned from either the [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) or [POST&nbsp;/token/refresh](../endpoints/post-token-refresh.md) endpoint, looks like:

 ```js
 {